genomicsclass/book/pages/multiple_testing.md

 ?p.adjust
 ```

-In summary, requiring that FDR $$leq$$ 0.05 is a much more lenient requirement FWER $$leq$$ 0.05.
+In summary, requiring that FDR $$\leq$$ 0.05 is a much more lenient requirement FWER $$\leq$$ 0.05.
 Although we will end up with more false positives, FDR gives us much more power.
 This makes it particularly appropriate for discovery phase experiments where we may accept FDR levels much higher than 0.05.

 ## Direct Approach to FDR and q-values (Advanced)

 Here we review the results described by John D. Storey in J. R. Statist.
 Soc.
 B (2002).
 One major distinction between Storey's approach and Benjamini and Hochberg's is that we are no longer going to set a $$\alpha$$ level a priori.
-Because in many high-throughput experiments we are interested in obtaining some list for validation, we can instead decide beforehand that we will consider all tests with $$p-values$$ smaller than 0.01.
+Because in many high-throughput experiments we are interested in obtaining some list for validation, we can instead decide beforehand that we will consider all tests with p-values smaller than 0.01.
 We then want to attach an estimate of an error rate.
 Using this approach, we are guaranteed to have $$R>0$$.
 Note that in the FDR definition above we assigned $$Q=0$$ in the case that $$R=V=0$$.
-We are therefore computing:
+We were therefore computing:

 $$
 \mbox{FDR} = E\left( \frac{V}{R} \mid R>0\right) \mbox{Pr}(R>0)
 $$

-In the approach proposed by Storey we condition on having a non-empty list, which implies $$R>0$$ , and we instead compute the _positive FDR_
+In the approach proposed by Storey, we condition on having a non-empty list, which implies $$R>0$$, and we instead compute the _positive FDR_

 $$
 \mbox{pFDR} = E\left( \frac{V}{R} \mid R>0\right)
 $$

-A second distinction is that while Benjamini and Hochberg's procedure controls under the worse case scenario, in which all null hypotheses are true ( $$m=m_0$$ ), Storey proposes that we actually try to estimate $$m_0$$ from the data.
+A second distinction is that while Benjamini and Hochberg's procedure controls under the worst case scenario, in which all null hypotheses are true ( $$m=m_0$$ ), Storey proposes that we actually try to estimate $$m_0$$ from the data.
 Because in high-throughput experiments we have so much data, this is certainly possible.
-The general idea is to pick a relatively high value p-value cut-off, call it $$\lambda$$, and assume that tests obtaining p-values > $$\lambda$$ are mostly from cases in which the null hypothesis hold.
+The general idea is to pick a relatively high value p-value cut-off, call it $$\lambda$$, and assume that tests obtaining p-values > $$\lambda$$ are mostly from cases in which the null hypothesis holds.
 We can then estimate $$\pi_0 = m_0/m$$ as:

 $$
 \hat{\pi}_0 = \frac{\#\left\{p_i > \lambda \right\} }{ (1-\lambda) m }